Can Decluttering be Good for Your Mental Health?

 It’s easy to buy more things (and get a real buzz from bagging a bargain) so it’s not surprising that we accumulate so much in our homes.
 As we accumulate more we also need to manage our storage and declutter more frequently to avoid being overwhelmed by stuff.

-I’ve been asked how we can prevent this overwhelm so here are my top tips to help manage possessions:
+I’m often asked how we can prevent this overwhelm so I’m sharing my top tips to help manage possessions.

 We will always buy new things, but the key to successfully managing the flow of possessions is to consider purchases carefully and remove unwanted items to make space for the new.